What is it?

 But we have lived with the Acoustasonic Tele for a year and it now feels part of the Fender lineup.
 The Acoustasonic Strat comes along in a time in which our expectations have evolved.
-We've seen the Acoustasonic idea in practice, liked it, and why not, indeed?
-Give the Fender Stratocaster the treatment to see if it, too, has the
+We've seen the Acoustasonic idea in practice, liked it, and, why not, indeed?
+Give the Fender Stratocaster the treatment to see if it, too, has the winning formula.

 Our first impressions with the Acoustasonic Strat would suggest that Fender is fast-perfecting the Acoustasonic recipe.
 It has an immediately impressive acoustic voice.
 If it lacks the depth and power of a full steel-string acoustic it nonetheless has a three-dimensional tone profile that belies the avant-garde design.